ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**5.0.2**

+- Compatibility updates for recent Risk of Rain 2 patches.
+- Updated BetterUI compat for 2.0.2.
+- Temporarily disabled the effects of the AllCards global config option (RoR2 seems to no longer expose an easily accessible list of vanilla content to check against).

 **5.0.1**